Alphonse Island Resort

 Food and Beverages

 The menu at Alphonse features exceptional European and Creole food served by gracious staff in beautiful beachfront surroundings.
 After dinner each evening, guests can retire to their air-conditioned accommodations for an early night or sip a cocktail or two in the common area bar, while sitting on the beach, or while relaxing around the pool.
 The bar at the resort is fully stocked with everything you could want.
-You can run a bar tab over the course of the week and settle up when you check out at the end of the week.
+You can run a bar tab over the course of the week and settle up when you check out.

 Typical Length of Stay